 - Orange Rhododendrons symbolize joy, power, energy, and healing.

-- White flowers send a message of elegance, refinement, purity, healing, and restoration.
+- White flowers signify elegance, refinement, purity, healing, and restoration.

 - Yellow and cream-colored Rhododendrons are warming, energizing, joyful, and playful.